 The Office of DEI encompasses an atmosphere built on a culture of caring.
 The Office of DEI solicits the equitable perspectives of students, faculty, and staff regardless of race, gender, sexual preference or identity, disability, and/or religion.
 In congruence with FNU, the mission of the Office of DEI is to provide accessible nurse-midwifery and nurse practitioner education to prepare competent, entrepreneurial, ethical, and compassionate leaders in primary care to serve all individuals with an emphasis on women and families in diverse, rural, and underserved populations.

-FNU is a national leader in DEI and a two-time winner of the INSIGHT Into Diversity “Higher Education Excellence in Diversity (HEED) Award 2018 and 2019.”
+FNU is a national leader in DEI and a three-time winner of the INSIGHT Into Diversity “Higher Education Excellence in Diversity (HEED) Award 2018, 2019, and 2020.”
 FNU is a recipient of the Health Resources and Services Administration (HRSA) Nursing Workforce Diversity (NWD) Grant.
 The NWD Grant provides opportunities for FNU to recruit and retain underrepresented groups; offer support (e.g., scholarhships and selected tutoring and writing services, and coaching and counseling services); disseminate diversity, equity, and inclusion trainings, etc. For more information about the NWD Grant, contact the Office of DEI.
 With the full implementation of the Office of DEI, FNU continues on the trajectory of increasing DEI in nursing.